Jacob-s-Lab/GDK_annotations/README.md

 ```

 ## SnpEff
-Run SnpEff with RefSeq DB
+Run SnpEff with the RefSeq database (you can adjust the Xmx RAM value as needed):
-Xmx Ram can change
 ```bash
 cd /opt/snpEff